duckduckgo/chrome-zeroclickinfo/README.md

 # DuckDuckGo for Chrome

-This is the official Chrome Extension for DuckDuckGo.
+~~This is the official Chrome Extension for DuckDuckGo.~~

+**This repository has been deprecated.
+Our current Chrome extension can be found at: https://github.com/duckduckgo/duckduckgo-privacy-extension.**

 You can install this extension directly from the [Chrome web store](https://chrome.google.com/webstore/detail/duckduckgo-for-chrome/bpphkkgodbfncbcpgopijlfakfgmclao?hl=en).